Why is Powerizer Writing a Blog About Grocery Bags?

 Finally, to achieve the best results in the washer, use one (1) scoop of Powerizer and pour it directly into the drum.
 Wash in the hottest temperature with a smaller load setting if possible.
 Most machines will automatically adjust to use less water and, by default increases the detergent concentration.

 Although Powerizer makes no scientific claims for disinfecting it does contain sodium percarbonate an important ingredient found only in powder detergents that use hydrogen peroxide (oxygen bleach) to remove stains and odors.
-The enzymes in the formula are one of the most important and natural ways to achieve targeted stain and odor removal.
+The plant-based enzymes in the formula are one of the most important and natural ways to achieve targeted stain and odor removal.
 It also contains a supercharged ingredient that combines with the hydrogen peroxide that is known for its disinfectant properties.
-To complete the cleaning process the surfactant helps to suspend the dirt in the water so it rinses clean.
+To complete the cleaning process the surfactant for cleaning helps to suspend the dirt in the water so it rinses clean.
 Powerizer Complete cleans everything dirty even your shopping bags, so give it a try.